 CME Group Volatility Index (CVOL™)

-Introducing a new view on volatility, derived from the world's most actively traded options on futures, across major asset classes.
-Made possible, uniquely, by CME Group.
+The global volatility benchmark index, derived from the world’s most actively traded options on futures, across major asset classes.
+Available in real-time streaming and daily benchmarks.

 Multi-asset class coverage